apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 # Try out basic functions of KubeBlocks on Cloud

-This guide walks you through the quickest way to get started with KubeBlocks on any cloud, demonstrating how to easily create a demo environment (Playground) with simply one `kbcli` command.
+This guide walks you through the quickest way to get started with KubeBlocks on cloud, demonstrating how to create a demo environment (Playground) with one command.

-With Playground, you can try out KubeBlocks both on your local host (macOS) and on a cloud environment.
-And KubeBlocks supports multiple cloud platforms.

 ## Preparation